 People living with a chronic illness are at increased risk of becoming depressed.
 It can also be caused by having an underactive thyroid.
 In some people, stressful life events, such as a severe loss (death of a loved one, becoming unemployed) have been known to trigger an episode.

-In addition, the use of alcohol, nicotine, or illegal substances can also lead to a person becoming depressed themselves.
+In addition, the use of alcohol, nicotine, or illegal substances can lead to a person becoming depressed.
 In the past, it was thought that patients living with the condition were using these substances in an attempt to self-medicate.
-It is now thought that the depression itself can actually be triggered by the use of these items.
+It is now believed that the depression itself can be triggered by the use of these items.

 Post-partum depression is a condition that affects some women in the first few months after giving birth.
-It has been estimated that one woman out of eight will develop some symptoms of the condition.
-Women who have experienced pregnancy loss (miscarriage or stillbirth) or adopted a child may also develop symptoms, which include anxiety, loss of enjoyment of life, feelings of guilt, and changes in appetite.
+It has been estimated that one woman out of eight will develop symptoms of the condition.
+Women who have experienced pregnancy loss (miscarriage or stillbirth) or have adopted a child may also develop symptoms, which include anxiety, loss of enjoyment of life, feelings of guilt, and a change in appetite.

 Bipolar depression is sometimes not given the attention it needs.
 Many people tend to concentrate on the manic symptoms of bipolar disorder.
-It could be that the manic symptoms that someone with bipolar exhibits is often more noticeable or public.
-When a person with bipolar disorder is in the depression stage they may keep to themselves.
-Their extended family members and friends may not even realize how debilitating the bipolar depression truly is to the person.
+It could be that the manic symptoms exhibited are often more noticeable or public.
+When a person with bipolar disorder is in the depression stage, they may keep to themselves.
+Their extended family members and friends may not even realize how debilitating bipolar depression truly is to the person.

-Manic depression is a mood disorder.
-It is a continuing disorder that requires treatment.
-Since it is a mood disorder it impacts a person’s energy, mood, speech, thinking, appetite, activity levels and their ability to make good judgments.
-Manic depression symptoms are not hard to see in someone who has manic depression.
-Symptoms will be marked with high peaks and low valleys and an individual can cycle in and out of these mood swings repeatedly.
-Some people who have manic depression daily.
-Others may only have them every few months.
+Manic depression is a mood disorder, a continuing disorder that requires treatment.
+Since it is a mood disorder it impacts a person’s energy, mood, speech, thinking, appetite, activity levels and the ability to make good judgments.
+Manic depression symptoms are not hard to see.
+Symptoms will be marked by high peaks and low valleys, and an individual can cycle in and out of these mood swings repeatedly.
+Some people have manic depression daily while others may only have them every few months.
 Many people do not know that manic depression symptoms usually first arise when a person is a young adult.
 They may even start to appear when a person is still a child.